Linuxfabrik/monitoring-plugins/check-plugins/sap-open-concur-com/README.md

 Monitors the SAP Concur Open status page (<https://open.concur.com>) for active service incidents.
 The dashboard displays the most recent 20 days of Concur service availability.

+**Important Notes:**

+* Not all SAP datacenters offer all services.
+Have a look at <https://open.concur.com> for details.

 **Data Collection:**

 * Queries the SAP Concur Open status API at `https://open.concur.com/api/v2/status_history`